Image credit: NASA/JPL-Caltech

 The Research Group ‚Astrobiology‘ in the Institute of Aerospace Medicine in Cologne (led by Petra Rettberg) is working on this subject since the Apollo era with a main focus on the biological aspects of astrobiology.
 The cellular and molecular reponses to extreme environmental parameters as they occur on other planets and moons in our solar system are studied in microorganisms.
 Examples for parameters relevant for habitability are ionising and non-ionising radiation, high and low temperatures, low pressure, vacuum, low water activity, oxidising compounds, high salt concentrations, different gravity levels.
 In addition, the microbiome of manned habitats like the International Space Station (ISS) and the microbiome of plants grown in a confined habitat in Antarctica (EDEN ISS - Ground Demonstration of Plant Cultivation Technologies for Safe Food Production in Space) are under investigation.
 One important component are activities in the area of planetary protection, here the determination of the bioburden and biodiversity of spacecraft and spacecraft assembly cleanrooms as well as contributions to international planetary protection rules and standards (PANEL ON PLANETARY PROTECTION (PPP)).

 The experimental work of the research group is performed in microbiological labs, in planerary and space simulation facilities, by participation in field campaigns, in form of space experiments, e.g. on the ISS, and by contributions to international space missions, e.g. ExoMars2020.
 These activities are complemented by collaboration in the development of relevant technologies, e.g. plasma-decontamination of space hardware or optimisation of antimicrobial surfaces.

-See also: "running and planned space experiments" of the Department of Radiation Biology
+Current and Future Space Experiments of the Department of Radiation Biology